MySQL is an open source relational database implementation for storing and retrieving data.

 PyMySQL is a pure Python (no C low-level code) implementation that attempts to be a drop-in replacement for MySQLdb.
 However, some MySQL APIs are not supported by the driver so whether or not your application can use this connector will depend on what you're building.

-The database is deployed in production at some of the highest trafficked sites such as Twitter, Facebook and many others major organizations.
+The database is deployed in production at some of the highest trafficked sites such as Uber, Twitter, Facebook and many others major organizations.
 However, since MySQL AB, the company that developed MySQL, was purchased by Sun Microsystems (which was in turn purchased by Oracle), there have been major defections away from the database by Wikipedia and Google.
 MySQL remains a viable database option but I always recommend new Python developers learn PostgreSQL if they do not already know MySQL.

 Terrible Choices: MySQL is a blog post about specific deficiencies in MySQL's implementation that hinder its usage with Django's ORM.